Irfan Jauhari

-Irfan Jauhari (born 31 January 2001) is an Indonesian professional footballer who plays as a forward for Liga 1 club Persis Solo and the Indonesia national under-23 team.
+Irfan Jauhari (born 31 January 2001) is an Indonesian professional footballer who plays as a winger or forward for Liga 1 club Persis Solo.

 Club career

 Early career

 Jauhari started playing football at fourth grade.
 He trained with Football School in Ngawi.
 Jauhari played for High School club BJL 2000, due to his impressive performance, he was given a trial by Bali United, which he passed the youth squad.
 He was awarded the best player in 2019 Liga 1 U-18 competition.

 Bali United

 On 23 February 2020, Jauhari was promoted to the senior team and signed a three-year contract for Bali United.
 Bali United's CEO Yabes Tanuri, revealed that he would loan out Jauhari in order for him to earn playing time.
 In April 2021 he was loaned out to Persis Solo.

 Persis Solo

 On 28 April 2021, Jauhari signed for Persis Solo to play in 2021-22 Liga 2 season.
-On 26 September, Jauhari made his league debut, starting in 2–0 win against PSG Pati.
+On 26 September, Jauhari made his league debut, starting in 2 - 0 win against PSG Pati.
 He was subbed off in the 55th minute, for suffering an injury which would saw him recover for two-weeks.
-On 15 December, he scored his first league goal in a 4–3 lose against RANS Cilegon.
-On 22 December, Jauhari coming on as a substituted in the second half, and success give assists a opening goal by Ferdinand Sinaga in Persis's 2–0 win over Persiba Balikpapan at Pakansari Stadium, with this result, Persis Solo successfully advanced to the semi-finals of Liga 2.
+On 15 December, he scored his first league goal in a 4 - 3 lose against RANS Cilegon.
+On 22 December, Jauhari coming on as a substituted in the second half, and success give assists an opening goal by Ferdinand Sinaga in Persis's 2 - 0 win over Persiba Balikpapan at Pakansari Stadium, with this result, Persis Solo successfully advanced to the semi-finals of Liga 2.
 He had a good season in this season with 11 league appearances, 1 goals and 1 assist, while helping Persis Solo win the championship Liga 2 this season.